The following notes were left the past couple

 order are various memories we will take with us.

-Norton leaping into the pond for stick after stick, whining and chasing
+Norton leaping into the pond for stick

-exhaustion at night.
-The walk up the hill, sometimes became Sarah's ferry
+being unable to move from exhaustion at night.
+The walk up the hill,

-service collecting apples and flowers and berries for vases not for eating
+and berries for vases not for eating along the way.
+The apple pies

-along the way.
-The apple pies made from memory and Michael and Sam Cole's
+made from memory and Michael and Sam Cole's unending appetite for

-reading a book.
+a book.
 The leaves just starting to turn a little more each day.

 We very much want to come back and do more of the same again

-.
 John, Naomi, Michael and Sarah, Brooklyn, NY

 Sept 10:

 Careful, Apples falling!
-Our first encounter with them was when having
+Our first encounter with them was when having breakfast

-every direction.
-They would also make us smile as we sat in the livingroom
+They would also make us smile as we sat in the livingroom (or as we slept)

-(or as we slept) inside.
-The combination of the Cole Cabin and the treed
+inside.
+The combination of the Cole Cabin and the treed acreage plus

 Bless!